VedatAlpGoktepe/LearnAI/README.md

 ### Additional Requirements
 - **Webhook Interaction:**
   - A piece of the application will interact with a webhook by an external service.
-For example, Stripe can send webhooks to notify the application of payment events.
+For example, if a user has connected their phone number to their account, using Twilio webhooks, the application can generate content for their accounts through text messages.

 - **Real-time Functionality:**
-  - The application will include real-time functionality, such as reflecting other user changes without refreshing.
-This can be achieved using WebSockets or a similar technology to update item availability in real-time.
+  - The application will include real-time functionality, such as notifying user A, when user B has shared one of their generated courses with them, without needing to refresh the page.
+This can be achieved using WebSockets, SSE, or a similar technology to send updates in real-time.

 - **Long-running Task:**
-  - The application will include functionality that executes a long-running task, such as processing and aggregating data from multiple third-party APIs to provide comprehensive shopping suggestions and route planning.
+  - The application will include functionality that executes a long-running task, such as generating various learning materials (text, diagrams, quizzes, etc.) through, and aggregating the data from third-party APIs such as GPT to provide a comprehensive learning experience.
 This task could take more than 10 seconds to complete.

 ### Milestones
 - **Alpha Version**:
   - Basic user authentication
   - Prompt input functionality
-  - Initial AI-generated shopping list based on user input
+  - Initial AI-generated content based on user input
-  - Basic map displaying nearest stores

 - **Beta Version**:
   - Enhanced AI content generation for project requirements
-  - Initial price comparison functionality
+  - Initial share/text functionality
-  - User dashboard with shopping cart and previous purchases tracking
+  - User generated course history
   - Responsive design implementation

 - **Final Version**:
-  - Complete mapping with optimized routes and all nearby stores
+  - Complete content generation with flashcards, quizzes, and images/diagrams when necessary
-  - Full price comparison engine with real-time updates
-  - Recommender system for additional items
+  - Real-time updates/notifications for interaction between users and generation using webhooks
   - User feedback mechanism
   - Final bug fixes and performance improvements